Obapythonaire/printf/README.md

+This work was done by <a href="https://www.github.com/Obapythonaire">Ogundare Abdulahi</a> &
+<a href="https://www.w3schools.com">Visit W3Schools</a>

-This work was done by Mr Ogundare Abdullahi and Mr Nosa Mario ikponmwoba on 16/04/2022 in paddddrt of the requirements of ALX in learning collaborative work.
+Mr Ogundare Abdullahi and Mr Nosa Mario ikponmwoba on 16/04/2022 in paddddrt of the requirements of ALX in learning collaborative work.
 This is the # printf project with the prototypes contained in main.h _printf